Legio Wargames

 Left Wing M. Antonius

-XI Legion (2 lines), 8 understrength armoured.
+IX Legion (2 lines), 8 understrength armoured.
 Legionaries, A Grade

 VIII Legion (2 Lines) 8 understrength armoured.
 Legionaries, A Grade